 Preparation — persuasion is more about prep work than most people realise.

 Reading — being able to tell when someone is ready to comply is a skill.

 Investment — compliance comes at a cost on your part; are you willing to pay it?

 The ethics of persuasion

 Persuasion is about getting someone to comply because they themselves want to.
-A master manipulator always has his own best self-interest in mind, whereas a persuader must see the world through the eyes of others.
-This is why all types of persuasion have a built-in ethical component.
-Even if you’re using various psychological techniques or scripts, you’re still trying to open your target’s eyes to an honest win-win scenario.
+A manipulator always has his own best self-interest in mind, whereas a persuader must see the world through the eyes of others.
+As a persuader, even if you’re using various psychological techniques or scripts, you’re still trying to open your target’s eyes to an honest win-win scenario.